Re-Notification Requirement for Small Quantity Generators

 - State resources

-Small Quantity Generators (SQGs) are those facilities that generate more than 100 kilograms, but less than 1,000 kilograms of hazardous waste per month.
+Small quantity generators are those facilities that generate more than 100 kilograms, but less than 1,000 kilograms of hazardous waste per month.
 Click here for more information about hazardous waste generator categories.

 SQGs are now required to re-notify EPA or their state environmental agency as to their generator status every four years by completing and submitting the Notification of Resource Conservation and Recovery Act (RCRA) Subtitle C Activities (Site Identification Form) in full, also known as EPA Form 8700-12, or state equivalent.